joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 Lots of comments in the code for explaining.

 - A* does single and multiagent pathfinding, multiagent allows e.g. for setting avoidance/wait rules for each other on each pass.
+- Includes a search visualization, note the canvas stuff is not efficient but it's plenty fast for demoing.

 # Run Example